dober-man/GoodWAFSec/docs/intro.rst

 * WAF Programmability - Enhancing ASM Security and Manageability

-Please visit `clouddocs.f5.com <https://clouddocs.f5.com>`_ to continue your education.
+Following the Agility conference you can visit `clouddocs.f5.com <https://clouddocs.f5.com>`_ to continue your education.